 Read the full ranking methodology for more.

 Allen University is among your top options if you're planning on studying Mathematics.
+10.6% of undergrads at Allen University are Math students.
 The surrounding area of a major urban center is wonderful for scholars trying to find adequate opportunities for social networking, adventure, and discovery.

 Pomona College is one of the finest schools in the United States for Mathematics.
 The area of Claremont, California, is great for students who prefer a more tranquil, suburban region.